Why would I drink less coffee?

 Do you prefer to indulge your need for instant coffee now and then?
 Be my guest.
 I’m not trying to become a tyrant of Specialty Coffee here.

 My logic is simple.
-If you pay more for your coffee, you’ll be more mindful of it.
-Moreover, you’ll feel different about it and you’ll pay more attention to its taste and aroma.
+You’ll be more mindful of your coffee if you pay more for it.
+Moreover, you’ll feel different about it and pay more attention to its taste and aroma.

 We’re used to buying extremely cheap coffee, which makes us underestimate its value and drink it carelessly.